Kim Beazley Sr.: Career

 Beazley was active in the Labor Party, and the elegance of his writings and the eloquence of his speeches marked him out as a rising star.
 He served as vice president of the State School Teachers' Union and as a member of the State Executive of the Party.

 On the death in office of Prime Minister John Curtin in 1945, the 27-year-old Beazley was preselected for, and won, Curtin's Federal Parliament seat of Fremantle.
 He was the youngest member of the federal parliament when elected, and was known as "the student prince".
 He became the Father of the House in 1975, and held his seat until he retired in 1977.

 A committed Christian (he was brought up and baptised in the Church of Christ), and member of Moral Rearmament, Beazley was prominent on the right-wing of the Labor Party during the ideological battles of the 1950s and 1960s.
 He claimed a central role in the events leading to the Labor Party's fateful 1954 split and harboured lifelong regret that he failed to help avert the split when he felt it had been in his power to do so.
 During the leadership of Arthur Calwell (from 1960 to 1967) he was considered a possible future leader of the party, but his right-wing views, particularly his support for the U.S. Alliance, cost him support, and Gough Whitlam emerged as Calwell's successor.

-Beazley was the education minister in the Whitlam Government from 1972 to 1975.
+Beazley was the education minister in the Whitlam government from 1972 to 1975.
 Though afflicted with severe illness for part of his tenure, he carried out important reforms in the education field, such as abolishing university fees and introducing needs-based funding for all schools through the Schools Commission.
-During the 1970s Beazley worked for the United States of America in what a historian has called "a discreet relationship".
+According to an article by C. J. Coventry, Beazley had been an informer for the U.S..

 Later life and death

-After the defeat of the Whitlam Government in 1975, Beazley was elected to the Labor front bench, but resigned when it was revealed that Gough Whitlam and Bill Hartley, with the ALP national secretary, David Combe, had been seeking money from the Iraqi Ba'ath Party to pay for the party's election campaign.
+After the defeat of the Whitlam government in 1975, Beazley was elected to the Labor front bench, but resigned when it was revealed that Gough Whitlam and Bill Hartley, with the ALP national secretary, David Combe, had been seeking money from the Iraqi Ba'ath Party to pay for the party's election campaign.
 He retired from politics in 1977.
 At the time of his death he was the last parliamentary survivor of the Chifley government, as well as the earliest surviving member of the Commonwealth Parliament.
 He died in Perth on 12 October 2007, and was accorded a state funeral on 20 October.

 His memoirs were published posthumously in February 2009 with a foreword by his son Kim Christian Beazley who himself had a distinguished career as a Labor politician and party leader.
 The Beazley Medal, annual awards to the top secondary students in WA, were named in his honour.

 Kim Edward Beazley's death came almost a year after the death of his other son, David.